Abu Rawash: Mastabas

 The first burials in the area date to the First Dynasty.
 There is a large Thinite necropolis at the site and a number of objects bearing the names of Hor-Aha and Den were found in the area.
+A set of radiocarbon data for the reign of Den from the site sets his accession to 3011–2921 BC (1σ).

 Unlike the fourth dynasty mastabas of Giza which sit very close to the pyramids and seem to have been built to a plan in advance, the fourth dynasty necropolis at Abu Rawash (cemetery F) lies some distance from Djedefre’s pyramid and the mastabas seem to have been built to order and laid out in a more haphazard manner.
+There are also a number of burials dating to the fifth and sixth dynasties and a smaller number dating to the Middle Kingdom.

 Most of the mastabas are composed of external walls made up of large blocks layered around a bedrock core with the upper sections filled in with loose masonry.
 On the east side there is a cult niche to the north and a L-shaped chapel to the south.
 Some of the southern chapels have brick annexes to extend them.
 Many of the tombs are anonymous but some bear the names of their owners and some artifacts have been recovered also bearing these names; for example an alabaster offering table dedicated to Hornit.